solana-developers/solana-depin-examples/led-switch/README.md

 Use scp or rsync to copy the files from the raspberry folder to the raspberry pi.
 (If you have problems coping files like i had you can also use VNC Viewer to copy the files.)
 Notice that you need to copy the anchor types from the target folder to the raspberry folder whenever you do changes.
-(I didn't manage to get it to work without copying the files over to the led.ts file.)
+(I didn't manage to get it to work without copying the types file over next to the led.ts file.)

 Then maybe you need to install node types and type script.